MySQL Compatibility

 Transaction and Isolation Levels #

-• You can change the isolation level at the shard level using the SET statement on a connection.
+- You can adjust the isolation level at the shard level using the

 SQL Support #